-Seaplane service from Seattle’s Lake Union to Vancouver, B.C., starts April 26, but it won’t be cheap
+Seaplane service from Lake Union to Vancouver starts April 26, but it won’t be cheap

 Microsoft has more than 800 employees at its growing Vancouver office.
 And Amazon, which is headquartered right beside Lake Union, recently announced it planned to double its B.C. office to 2,000 workers by 2020.

-The idea for the air service was first floated at the Cascadia Innovation Corridor Conference last fall, an event backed by Microsoft to better connect the two region’s tech sectors.
+The idea for the air service was first floated at the Cascadia Innovation Corridor Conference last fall, an event backed by Microsoft to better connect the two regions’ tech sectors.

 Microsoft President Brad Smith said in a statement Thursday that the new route “will accelerate cross-border business and collaboration for the entire region.”